Alireza7997/golang_miniGames/README.md

 ## Features

 - **Multiple Categories**: Choose from various categories such as Animals, Fruits, Colors, Names, and Countries.
-- **Difficulty Levels**: Words are categorized into different difficulty levels: Easy, Medium, and Hard.
+- **Difficulty Levels**: Words are categorized into different Difficulty levels: Easy, Medium, and Hard.
 - **Smooth User Experience**: Designed with user-friendliness in mind, providing an intuitive interface.

 ## List of Games